osmanx8/ethereum-pumpfun-smart-contract/README.md

 ## Key Features

-- **Token Creation**
+- **Instant Token Creation**
-  Instantly create customizable tokens (name, symbol, total supply) on Monad.
+  Create customizable tokens with defined attributes (name, symbol, total supply) on the Monad blockchain.

 - **Bonding Curve Pricing**
-  Implements a linear bonding curve for fair price discovery, rewarding early buyers.
+  Implement a linear bonding curve for fair price discovery, rewarding early participants.

 - **Auto Liquidity Management**
-  Seamlessly manage buys/sells using an embedded bonding curve—no AMM setup required.
+  Effortlessly manage buy/sell transactions utilizing an embedded bonding curve, removing the need for AMM setups.

 - **Uniswap Migration**
-  Once the liquidity threshold is hit, migrate liquidity to **Uniswap V2/V3** for open DeFi trading.
+  Once the required liquidity threshold is achieved, the contract enables the automatic migration of liquidity to Uniswap V2/V3, facilitating open DeFi trading.

 - **Full Onchain Execution**
-  All logic is executed onchain—including minting, pricing, and migration—for maximum transparency and decentralization.
+  All operations, including minting and pricing, are executed on-chain to ensure maximum transparency and decentralization.

 - **EVM-Compatible**
-  Written in **Solidity**, deployed on Monad, and fully interoperable with Ethereum tooling like **Hardhat**, **Foundry**, and **MetaMask**.
+  Developed in Solidity, this contract is fully compatible with standard Ethereum development tools such as Hardhat, Foundry, and MetaMask.

 ---

 ## Latest Enhancements

 ### Uniswap Liquidity Migration
-After sufficient buy-in volume is reached, token liquidity is automatically migrated to a Uniswap pool—allowing users to continue trading in the open market with real-time pricing and increased exposure.
+Upon reaching sufficient buy-in volume, token liquidity is automatically transitioned to a Uniswap pool.
+This feature enhances real-time trading capabilities and increases market presence.

 ### Token Authority Options
-Smart contract logic supports optional authority revocation or time-bound admin permissions, ensuring flexibility in launch strategy (community-led or project-driven).
+The smart contract logic supports optional authority revocation and time-bound admin permissions, providing flexibility in launch strategies (community-led versus project-driven).

-### Real-Time Metrics (Coming Soon)
+### Real-Time Metrics
-Planned dashboard support for token metrics, price charts, migration status, and market depth.
+A planned dashboard to display token metrics, price charts, migration status, and market depth is forthcoming.

 ---